 - 1. Power up your board.
 The FPGA loads the configuration image from the onboard flash device. - 2.
-Launch Eclipse and set up the debug environment for your project. - 3.
+Launch Efinity RISC-V Embedded Software IDE . - 3.
 The user binary is suspended on boot up.
 Click the Resume button to start the program.